 - 1.4.1.
-Ensure the external lighting along site boundary is appropriately positioned, aimed or shielded so that illumination of nearby roads will not be adversely affected. - Provide extracts of tender documents (e.g. specification) highlighting the clause requiring the contractors to provide external light control measures if construction (demolition and foundation to be included, if any) has not yet been commenced at PA stage. - 3.
-Demonstrate implementation of external light control measures with the completed prescribed form.
+Ensure the external lighting along site boundary is appropriately positioned, aimed or shielded so that illumination of nearby roads will not be adversely affected. - 2.
+Provide extracts of tender documents (e.g. specification) highlighting the clause requiring the contractors to provide monthly environmental management report(s) if construction (demolition and foundation to be included, if any) has not yet commence at PA stage.